Alex Rocco: Criminal activity and arrests

-In January 1960, Rocco -- then known as Alexander F. Petricone -- was one of 28 persons indicted by a Middlesex County grand jury in a gambling case, and in September 1961, he was arrested along with James McLean and others on charges related to an assault on the owner of a diner in Somerville, and the wrecking of his establishment, the previous August.
+In January 1960, Rocco—then known as Alexander F. Petricone—was one of 28 persons indicted by a Middlesex County grand jury in a gambling case, and in September 1961, he was arrested along with James McLean and others on charges related to an assault on the owner of a diner in Somerville, and the wrecking of his establishment, the previous August.

 According to organized crime turncoat Vincent Teresa, Petricone was a hanger-on with the Winter Hill Gang of the Boston area.
 An unwanted advance toward Petricone's girlfriend on Labor Day 1961, touched off the Boston Irish Gang War of the 1960s.
 Georgie McLaughlin, who made the advance, was beaten by Winter Hill Gang members.

 Petricone was arrested in Charlestown on October 31, 1961, along with McLean on suspicion of murder following the death of Bernie McLaughlin of the Charlestown Mob, the first murder of the war.
 He was working as a bartender.

 A witness claimed that Petricone was the driver of the getaway car, and he and McLean were formally charged in the slaying on November 1, 1961.
 Petricone and McLean were released after a grand jury found a lack of evidence, but both served a prison term for the diner wrecking.
-In 1962, while in prison, his wife's car was bombed.
+In 1962, while Petricone was in prison, his wife's car was bombed.
 Police believed the bomb was intended for Howie Winter, head of the Winter Hill Gang, who had driven the car to her earlier.